-Most people think about divorce costs in terms of legal fees and the expenses involved in selling the family home but there are a number of hidden costs that can hit the newly separated hard if they are unprepared.
+Most people think about divorce costs in terms of legal fees and the expenses involved in selling the family home but there are a number of hidden costs that can hit you hard if you are unprepared.

 No matter where you look social media is impacting on most people’s ways of life.
 Whilst it is certainly an effective way to keep in touch with people, could social media be negatively impacting on your relationship?
 Following on from our last blog which you can read here, we continue to explore this issue.

 Harrogate Family Law and managing director, Andrew Meehan have once again been recognised as leaders in the field by the top guide to the legal profession, Chambers UK.

 Following on from last week’s blog, read on to find out more about how to take back control when you are separating.